Brian1226/Priority-Queue/Specification.md

 ## Summary

-Once the user opened the app, they can select the option "Create new task," which opens up a new empty note.
+Once the user opened the app, they can select the option "Create new note," which opens up a new empty note.